Meeting at Night: Background

 John Kenyon, a distant cousin of Elizabeth Barrett, presented a copy of Barrett's 1844 poems to Sarianna Browning, sister of Robert Browning.
 Browning, discovering his name in print in the poem volume, wrote a letter to Barrett on January 10, 1845.
 Upon getting a reply he sent her the manuscripts of poems and plays of the Dramatic Romances and Lyrics for proofreading.

 The poems in Dramatic Romances and Lyrics were arranged in groups of two or three with the two love poems "Night" and "Morning" as complementary.
 They are described by Kennedy and Hair as "a compact dramatic narrative reflecting a decidedly masculine attitude toward love."

 Themes

 The poem is written in two stanzas of six lines each.
 The first stanza describes the excitement of a secret journey by a boat on the sea.
 The second stanza describes the joy of the meeting of the two lovers.
 The main theme of this poem is the urgency and desire for the lover to meet the beloved.

-This poem also shows the dichotomy between the beauty of art and the action of life;you cannot enjoy both nature and go on with life at the same time, it is either one or the other.

 Like its sister poem "Parting at Morning" which uses pronominal reference to attribute the gender of the person in the boat (as male), the poem never reveals the identity of the two lovers.
 It follows the rhyme scheme ABCCBA DEFFED.